Air pollution in Delhi: Effects on children

-2.2 million children in Delhi have irreversible lung damage due to the poor quality of the air.
+22 lakh (2,200,000) children in Delhi have irreversible lung damage due to poor air quality.
 In addition, research shows that pollution can lower children's immune system and increase the risks of cancer, epilepsy, diabetes and even adult-onset diseases like multiple sclerosis.
-Children are more vulnerable to the negative effects of air pollution as they are growing and developing which means that they breathe a higher rate of air per kilogram of their body weight.
+Children are more vulnerable to the negative effects of air pollution as they are growing and developing due to breathing a higher rate of air per kilogram of their body weight.
 They also spend more time outside and are thus more exposed to it.

 Effects on adults

 Poor air quality is a cause of reduced lung capacity, headaches, sore throats, coughs, fatigue, lung cancer, and early death.
-During the ongoing COVID-19 pandemic, in case the particulate matter (≤ pp10) is not controlled, the aerosols would work as virus carriers/host in the rapid spread of the pandemic.

-Smog in Delhi

-Smog in Delhi is an ongoing severe air-pollution event in New Delhi and adjoining areas in the National Capital Territory of India.
-Air pollution in 2016 peaked on both PM 2.5 and PM 10 levels.
-It has been reported as one of the worst levels of air quality in Delhi since 1980.